AnnieMonk/BloggingApp/README.md

 GET /api/tags
 ```

-**Note:** Notice that single posts are called by api/post, and multiple posts are called by api/posts.
+**Note:** Notice that single posts are called by api/post, and multiple posts are called by api/post**s**.
 You can use **Swagger** to test all of these calls.

 ### Additional functionalities

-When the user is creating the blog post, the tag list for that post is optional.
-When the user enters the values, if it's not existant in the database, it will add it then.
-If user nothing, this will be skipped.
+When user is creating the blog post, the tag list for that post is optional.
+When user enters tags, if they're not existant in the database, they will be added then.
+If user enters nothing, this will be skipped.

 For creating slugs, there is a custom made generator.
-If there are two same slugs, there will be added an index number on the end of the slug.
+If there are two same slugs, an index number at the end of the slug will be added.

 Example: